-The PCI Fellows program offers a competitive and paid internship opportunity within one of the most successful academic technology commercialization offices globally.
-The program is open to graduate students, postdoctoral fellows, and, in select cases, junior research staff at Penn and provides participants with an opportunity to work alongside licensing experts in diverse areas such as life sciences, physical sciences, and medical devices.
+The PCI Fellows program offers a competitive and paid internship opportunity within one of the leading academic technology commercialization offices.
+The program is open to graduate students, postdoctoral fellows, and, in select cases, junior research staff at Penn and provides participants with an opportunity to work alongside business development professionals in diverse areas such as life sciences, physical sciences, and medical devices.

 Program Components

-- Apprenticeship: serving as a PCI Fellow allows you to play a vital role in technology commercialization, significantly supporting patenting and licensing decisions that are made by PCI leaderships.
-The hands-on involvement in transforming innovations into market-ready products is instrumental in driving technological advancements.
+- Apprenticeship: Serving as a PCI Fellow allows you gain hands on experience in technology commercialization, supporting patenting and licensing decisions that are made by PCI.

-- Education: PCI Fellows participate in a comprehensive training workshop and receive personalized mentoring, which prepares them for their apprenticeship roles.
-This experience is designed to develop their skills as professionals in technology commercialization, effectively shaping their career paths in this dynamic field.
+- Education: PCI Fellows participate in a comprehensive training workshop and receive personalized mentoring.
+This experience is designed to develop their skills as professionals in the protection and commercialization of early-stage technologies.

-- Monthly Meetings: These meetings allow Fellows to network, address program questions, and discover various career opportunities in Technology Innovation.
-They also interact with former Fellows, who have progressed in their careers and provide insights and advice to newcomers.
+- Monthly Meetings: These meetings allow Fellows to network, address program questions, and discover various career opportunities related to the evaluation, protection and commercialization of early-stage technologies.
+Opportunities are provided to interact with former Fellows to provide insights and advice on alternative career paths.

 Fellow Projects